Description

 AveDuration:

-• Looking at the average days below previous high of 584 days in the last 5 years of iShares MSCI Brazil ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (124 days)
+• The average days below previous high over 5 years of iShares MSCI Brazil ETF is 626 days, which is higher, thus worse compared to the benchmark SPY (122 days) in the same period.

 Performance (YTD)